mne-tools/mne-python/doc/source/manual/utilities.rst

     Output the data in the head points (hpts) format accepted by tkmedit .
 In
-    this format, the coordinates are preceded by a point category (hpi, cardinal or fiducial, eeg, extra) and a sequence number, see Section 9.3.1.
+    this format, the coordinates are preceded by a point category (hpi, cardinal or fiducial, eeg, extra) and a sequence number, see :ref:`CJADJEBH`.

 **\---meters**